 To ensure Academic Success amongst all members, we created an award-winning Academic Case Management Program.
 This program combines:

-- One-on-one tutoring by certified teachers,
+- One-on-one tutoring by certified teachers

-- Weekly communication plan that connects tutors with parents, teachers, and Club staff to get everyone on the same page to help each child succeed,
+- Weekly communication plan that connects tutors with parents, teachers, and Club staff to get everyone on the same page to help each child succeed

-- Daily homework help and innovative software programs that drill core skills like reading and math.
+- Daily homework help and innovative software programs that drill core skills like reading and math

 This program has demonstrated a very successful track record.
-Thanks to our 2016 expansion into the schools, 172 members received this intensive case management last school year.
+Thanks to our 2016 expansion into the schools, 172 members received this intensive case management in 2018/2019.
 During the 2018-2019 school year, 70% of kids in the program improved their GPA from Q1 to Q4, 93% improved in at least one core subject, 92% scored an 18 or higher on the Future Aspirations survey (indicating a high level of career aspirations of positive goals for their future), and 100% percent progressed on time to the next grade level!

 Based on academic data and demographics in under-served communities, we estimate that approximately 600 of our 1,200 youth need to be enrolled in this program.